tai18aluettich/wptest/wp-content/plugins/capability-manager-enhanced/readme.txt

 == Description ==

-Capability Manager Enhanced provides a simple way to manage WordPress role definitions (Subscriber, Editor, etc.).
-View or change the capabilities of any role, add new roles, copy existing roles into new ones, and add new capabilities to existing roles.
-Now supports capability negation and role networking.
+Control permissions requirements for your post types, and assign those capabilities to any WordPress role.

 = Features: =

-* Create roles
+* Create Roles
-* Manage role capabilities
+* Manage Role Capabilities
+* Cause type-specific Capabilities to be required and applied for any Post Type
+* Cause distinct edit, delete and assign Capabilities to be required and applied for any Taxonomy
+* Some specialized support for WooCommerce Post Types
-* Supports negation: set any capability to granted, not granted, or blocked
+* Supports negation: set any Capability to granted, not granted, or blocked
+* Integration with Press Permit and PublishPress for comprehensive publishing solutions
-* Copy any role to all network sites
+* Copy any Role to all network sites
-* Mark any role for auto-copy to future network sites
+* Mark any Role for auto-copy to future network sites
 * Backup and restore Roles and Capabilities to revert your last changes.
 * Revert Roles and Capabilities to WordPress defaults.

 Capability Manager Enhanced is professionally developed and supported by the experienced <a href="https://publishpress.com">PublishPress</a> team.

 It has been a reliable tool since 2012, when PublishPress team member Kevin Behrens forked it from Jordi Canals' abandoned Capability Manager plugin.

-When the WordPress roles and capabilities model is not enough, take advantage of <a href="https://wordpress.org/plugins/press-permit-core">Press Permit</a> plugin integration:

-* easily specify which post types require type-specific capability definitions
-* show capabilities which Press Permit adds to the role by supplemental type-specific role assignment
+For additional versatility and convenience, enjoy <a href="https://wordpress.org/plugins/press-permit-core">Press Permit</a> plugin integration.
+Capability Manager Enhanced will show which capabilities have been added indirectly (as a pre-defined subset) by supplemental Type-Specific Roles (Page Contributor, Media Author, Product Editor, etc.)

 Role management can also be delegated:

-* Only users with 'manage_capabilities' can manage them.
-This capability is created at install time and assigned to Administrators.
+* Only Users with 'manage_capabilities' can manage them.
+This Capability is created at install time and assigned to Administrators.
-* Administrator role cannot be deleted.
+* Administrator Role cannot be deleted.
-* Non-administrators can only manage roles or users with same or lower capabilities.
+* Non-administrators can only manager Roles or Users with same or lower capabilities.

 == Screenshots ==

-1. Users Menu.
+1. Users Menu
-2. View or Modify capabilities for a role.
+2. View or modify Capabilities for any Role
-3. Network: copy role to existing or future sites.
+3. Network: copy Role to existing or future Sites
-4. Actions on roles.
+4. Role operations
-5. Permissions Menu (Press Permit integration).
+5. Permissions Menu (Press Permit integration)
-6. View or Modify capabilities for a role (with Press Permit Pro).
+6. Shading of Capabilities granted by supplemental Type-Specific Roles
-7. Force type-specific capabilities (Press Permit integration).
+7. Enforce Type-Specific Capabilities (Press Permit no longer required)
-8. Backup/Restore tool.
+8. Backup / Restore tool

 == Frequently Asked Questions ==